zavelevsky/applitools-playwright-docs/docs/integration-with-playwright.md

 When you attempt to accept or reject changes without being logged in, the report will prompt you to log in.
 This ensures that only authorized users can modify baselines.

 **Security explanation**: Baseline images and the ability to modify them are protected to prevent unauthorized changes, maintaining the integrity of your visual tests.
+This is particularly important for teams that handle sensitive user data or proprietary information included in baseline images.

 ![report logging in](/img/report-logging-in.png)